"The spirit of Christ is the spirit of missions."

 PASTOR FOR MISSION

 A 2013 Graduate of the Crossroads Lay Leadership Program at Moravian Theological Seminary, Bob first came to Christ Church in the summer of 2016, as a pastoral intern working toward licensed ministry in the UCC Church.
 He accepted the call to be the Pastor for Mission of Christ Church beginning October 7, 2018.
 His previous life endeavors were as a business owner and a truck driver specializing in hauling heavy equipment.
 In recent years, his passion for homeless veterans led him to an outreach position with Hope for Veterans.
-Bob currently works full-time as the Outreach Liaison for the Street Medicine Program of the Lehigh Valley Health Network, reaching out to our 'street neighbors' throughout the Lehigh Valley.
-He serves as Board Vice-Chair of Bethlehem Emergency Shelter as well as Shelter Manager.
+Bob currently works as the Executive Director of Bethlehem Emergency Sheltering, Inc.

-He and His wife Linda currently reside in Lower Saucon Township with their three four-legged children Charcoal, Randi, and Dixie.
-Between them they have six adult children, twenty-one grandchildren, and four great-grandchildren.
+He and His wife Linda currently reside in Lower Saucon Township with their four four-legged children Charcoal, Shadow, Randi, and Dixie.
+Between them they have six adult children, twenty-one grandchildren, and seven great-grandchildren.
 Bob is at home in any garage or truck and loves rides on his Harley.